 - Learn drawing, painting and printing techniques in paint, pencil, chalk, charcoal or mixed media - Learn sculpture techniques - Make something from wood, leather, paper or clay - Weave a basket or wall hanging - Etch glass or metal or make jewelry and wire sculptures - Do mosaics or nature crafts - Discover new mediums - 1.
 Each exhibitor may make four entries per class in Arts & Crafts. - 2.
 Paintings & drawings should be framed/matted prepared for hanging.
 Other items should be prepared for appropriate display. - 3.
-State Fair Participation The Grand and Reserve Champions will represent Sumner County 4-H at the Kansas State Fair.
-These exhibitors will be given a participation ribbon for being on display at the State Fair.
-(Diamond art will not be accepted by the State Fair as of 2022) - 4.
+State Fair Participation One project per each State Fair category, that received a purple, will be selected by the Visual Arts judges to go onto the State Fair.
+4-H members cannot have more than one project selected to move onto the State Fair.
+All projects made from kits will not be allowed to move onto the State Fair.
+A kit is defined as "any art project that comes pre-packaged or boxed as a "Kit" is not an allowed at the State Fair.
+Examples include paint by number, diamond art kits, string art, etc. Exception: Leather project kits, due to the nature of precut leather are allowed." - 4.
 Exhibitors are required to participate in consultative judging in person.
 For more information see "General Rules" rule #4. - Class 4501 Fine Arts: Oil, chalk, charcoal, dyes, pastels, pencil, ink, acrylic, or watercolor on canvas, canvas board, paper, wood, metal, or textiles, framed as a picture, prepared for hanging.
 Stretched canvas art on a wooden frame is considered prepared for hanging provided that frame has a hanger. - Class 4502 Clay and Ceramics: Any original item made of clay; may be fired or unfired, hand formed, or thrown on a wheel.
 Self-hardening, fire/oven-cured, and/or cornstarch clays are acceptable.
 Items can include, but are not limited to, clay statues, bowls, etc. - Class 4503 Leather and Jewelry: Any leather stamping, carving, tooling, lacing, or stitching piece or any jewelry piece made from any medium are acceptable exhibits. - Class 4504 Three Dimensional: The piece must be observable on at least three sides and should be either free-standing or prepared to be hung.
 Craft and pre-formed or assembled projects are not acceptable. - Class 4505 General Crafts: This category incorporates miscellaneous pieces that do not correspond to the four, above-mentioned categories. - Class 74 Barn Quilts (This class is for Individual entries, for Club entries see Division H) - Class 75 Porch Signs (This class is for Individual entries, for Club entries see Division H)

-DIVISION S VETERINARY SCIENCE
+DIVISION 28 VETERINARY SCIENCE